There are three divisions within the Police Department, including Operations, Administration, and Support Services.

 - Support Services consists of records, detectives, property control, commercial crimes unit, school resource officers and training.

 The Tigard Police Department’s Commercial Crimes Unit (CCU) is unlike any other crime fighting unit in the nation.
-Uniquely funded through the city’s business licensing fees, three full-time police officers (two investigators and a supervisor) provide dedicated service to local merchants and area businesses to investigate and address the types of crime that impact their bottom line.
+Uniquely funded through the city’s business licensing fees, three full-time police detectives and a supervisor provide dedicated service to local merchants and area businesses to investigate and address the types of crime that impact their bottom line.

 Community Service Officers

 These non-sworn officers support the patrol division.
 The Community Service Officers assist with motor vehicle accidents, traffic control, report taking and a myriad of other patrol responsibilities.
 Their work allows patrol officers to focus on active calls for service and follow up on cases.

 Responsible for the management of all crime prevention programming within Tigard such as Neighborhood Watch, the Sensitive Document Shredding, National Night Out and the Prescription Drug Turn-In.

 The Detective Unit is responsible for initial and follow-up investigations.
-A Lieutenant and Sergeant supervise the unit which also includes two School Resource Officers.
+A Lieutenant and Sergeant supervise the unit consisting of five detectives and two School Resource Officers.

 The Patrol Division is the backbone of every police department.
 Patrol is responsible for the initial handling of all calls for service.
 24-hour service requires three shifts each consisting of a supervisor and patrol officers.
 Uniformed personnel assigned to this section perform most initial investigations and provide the community the highest quality of police services, including K-9 support.